 The card is cropped to the 24 X 44 stitch in width and height for the repeat to be worked in electronics.
 The area colored blue on the far right indicates possible all knit rows for hooking up “cables” during knitting, mustard color indicates ladders created by an out of work needle on each side of the central, all knit column.
 The ladders make it easier to identify each all knit column.
 The tape over holes idea does not work for masking a punchcard since that blue area would need to be all punched holes.
 The tape over would result in “unpunched” ones.

-Continue knitting until the next non-selected needle in the column appears once again on the right, pickup fromm below left marking spot and repeat.
-For DIY insert all knit columns on your chosen repeat, and proceed as above.
+Continue knitting until the next non-selected needle in the column appears once again on the right, pick up from below the left marking spot, and repeat.
+For DIY insert all knit columns on your chosen repeat and proceed as above.

 Visualizing possibilities: chart for side by side columns actions on the purl side is shown.
 The black columns with arrows coupled with photos show the direction of the hook-ups in the back, purl side of the fabric, and potential “cables” as seen on the knit side using the column repeat illustrated above.
 This is a garter stitch version found on Pinterest